tytydraco/yessleep/out/Whats_in_the_basement.md

 "Suit yourself," I said, kicking my legs up on the couch.

 Graham sat in a chair next to the living room window and occasionally peered at the street.
 I figured if something dangerous was close by, he would notify us.
-Mara laid on the floor; II couldn’t imagine it was comfortable.
+Mara laid on the floor; I couldn’t imagine it was comfortable.

 Linda and Ed kept as quiet as they could in the kitchen.
 Sometimes the banging of pots and pans would ring out.
 Each time put me further on edge, but Graham never said anything, so the sound must have been quiet enough.
 My stomach rumbled when the pleasant smell of beef cooking wafted through the air.